golioth/docs/docs/services/3-lightdb/4-simulating-devices.md

 ---
 id: simulating-devices
-title: Testing Light DB using coap CLI and goliothctl
+title: Testing LightDB using coap CLI and goliothctl
 ---

 import Prerequisites from '../../partials/prerequisites-platform-setup.md'

 <Prerequisites />

-With the a properly provisioned device, you can test Light DB to save, query and observe data changes on it.
+With the a properly provisioned device, you can test LightDB to save, query and observe data changes on it.
 Make sure that the connection with the platform is working.

 Let's simulated a light bulb that can report it's brightness and state and also control these values from the Cloud.

-### Saving and Querying data on Light DB
+### Saving and Querying data on LightDB

-To access Light DB over CoAP, you have to use the prefix `/.d/` and anything past that represents a path that you want to save data.
+To access LightDB over CoAP, you have to use the prefix `/.d/` and anything past that represents a path that you want to save data.
 On the example bellow, we are saving a `state` attribute with value `true` and `brightness` with value `50` on path `/light`.

 ```
 $ coap --path /.d/light -m POST --psk-id deadbeef-id --psk supersecret --host coap.golioth.io -b "{\"state\": true, \"brightness\" : 50 }" --format json